 Homemade Strawberry Cake

-- Pureeing strawberries and folding into cake batter has potential, but (in my experience) the texture is always off.
-There’s too much liquid.
+- Pureeing strawberries and folding into cake batter has potential, but the texture is always off.
+There's too much liquid.
 How about adding more flour to make up for that liquid?
 Then your cake is too dense.
 And the flavor is always lacking.

 - Strawberry jam could work, but I prefer to start with real strawberries.

 So how can we pack real strawberry flavor into cake batter without adding too much liquid?
-REDUCE THEM DOWN.
+REDUCE THE STRAWBERRIES DOWN.
 Ding ding ding!
 We have a winner.

 New Game Plan